doilyuser/developer-portfolio/README.md

    - Update social media links in `src/data/landing.data.ts`

 2. **Navigation**:
+   - Navigation items and rendered components are handled in `src/data/home.data.ts`
+   - Enable/disable sections by setting boolean values in the `homeSections` object
-   - Customize navigation items in `src/data/navigation.data.ts`
+   - Customise navigation labels in `src/data/navigation.data.ts`
-   - Choose which sections to display by modifying the `customNavigationItems` array (or set it to `null` to use the default navigation items)

 3. **Logo**:
-   - Replace `public/svg/logo.svg` with your logo
+   - Replace `public/images/logo.svg` with your logo
    - Update the `orientation` value in `src/data/navigation.data.ts` to match your logo's shape

 4. **Images**: